LinusBleistein/LinusBleistein.github.io/index.md

 I'm a second year Ph.D. candidate in machine learning, applied mathematics and statistics at Inria Paris in the [HeKa Team](https://team.inria.fr/heka/fr/) and Université Paris-Saclay under the supervision of [Agathe Guilloux]([http://www.math-evry.cnrs.fr/members/aguilloux/welcome](https://sites.google.com/view/agatheguilloux-personalwebsite/accueil?authuser=0)) and [Anne-Sophie Jannot](https://www.linkedin.com/in/anne-sophie-jannot-a2286ba1/).

+I was born in Celle (Germany) and studied in Freibourg (French-German Highschool) and Paris.
+In 2016, after 2 years of classe préparatoire BL (mathematics, social sciences and humanities), I was accepted with full scholarship at Ecole Normale Supérieure (Paris), where I first studied economics before turning to mathematics, computer science and machine learning.
+I graduated from ENS Ulm in fall 2021 in economics, mathematics and computer science.

+I hold a BSc in economics and in mathematics from ENS Ulm, and a Master degree in [control, optimisation and calculus of variations](https://www.ljll.math.upmc.fr/MathModel/presentation/cocv.html) from Sorbonne University (form.
+Université Paris 6 - UPMC).

 ## News

 - 29.03.2023: I just landed in Abu-Dhabi, where I'll be visiting [MBZUAI's Machine Learning Department](https://mbzuai.ac.ae/research/department/machine-learning-department/) for 2 months.
 Ping me if you wish to meet !